 Bishop, California is a friendly town nestled in between two majestic mountain ranges, the iconic Sierra Nevada mountains to the West, and the White Mountains to the East.
 This unusual geographic location make Bishop incredibly special and during your stay here you will enjoy stunning, world-renown scenery, unparalleled outdoor recreation opportunities, and a lively rural culture.

 If driving is not an option, regional transportation is provided by Eastern Sierra Transit service between Lancaster and Reno.
-The Eastern Sierra Airport provides general aviation services and passenger airline flights are available 45 miles North at Mammoth Yosemite Airport.
+The Eastern Sierra Airport here in Bishop provides commercial passenger airline flights and general aviation services.
+Visit our Air Service page for more information.

 A Friendly, Home-Town Atmosphere